Kalawit

 Kalawit, officially the Municipality of Kalawit (Lungsod sa Kalawit; Subanen: Benwa Kalawit; Chavacano: Municipalidad de Kalawit; Bayan ng Kalawit), is a municipality in the province of Zamboanga del Norte, Philippines.
-According to the 2020 census, it has a population of 23,812 people.
+According to the 2024 census, it has a population of 23,381 people.

 It was created by virtue of Republic Act No. 6851 on February 10, 1990.

+Etymology

+The town's name is a portmanteau of the words kalaw, the localized name for the rufous hornbill (Buceros hydrocorax) which inhabited the virgin areas of the place, and awit to which the hornbill provides a unique sound in song.

 Geography

 Barangays

 Kalawit is politically subdivided into 14 barangays.
 Each barangay consists of puroks while some have sitios.